Thinking about living in Maine? If so, you’re in good hands.

 Oh, and don’t even get me started on real maple syrup, you can’t go back to the other stuff afterwards.

-Good to know about living in Maine: It’s all about the lobster
+Good to Know About Living in Maine: It’s all about the lobstah

-Lobster is an important part of Maine’s economy.
+Lobster (locally pronounced lobstah) is an important part of Maine’s economy.
 In fact, 90% of the nation’s lobster supply comes from Maine — this comes out to roughly 40 million pounds per year.

 Here’s yet another huge perk of living in Maine — it’s one of the safest states in the country.
 The low crime rates span the gamut — everything from low property crimes to low violent crimes helps Maine keep its reputation as one of the safest places in America.